 I can deliver the final edits of your images within 2 or 3 working days.
 You will receive a print release form with all images, so you can use them whenever you want, and in whatever way you desire!
 All images will be high resolution (ready to print) and they will comply with IMBD and casting agency standards.

 Don’t supply an amateur headshot to a casting agent/director or you’ll be stuck in amateur theatre productions for the rest of your life.
 Turn pro with a killer headshot that’ll make the casting director flip your photo to the top of the pile while reaching for the phone.
 A quality headshot is the calling card of a serious actor who is taking their profession seriously.
-Shoot me a call me and arrange a time for a professional headshot so that you can push forward with your acting career.
+Contact me and arrange a time for a professional headshot so that you can push forward with your acting career.